Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Applications

 \section{Applications}

-We apply our proposed BD-MPL and RJ-MPL algorithms to two real-world data sets: a medium-scale data set (with 100 variables) in Subsection \ref{subsec:mediumdata} and a large-scale data set (with 623 variables) in Subsection \ref{subsec:large-scale data}.
-To further demonstrate the capabilities and the performances of the BD-MPL and RJ-MPL algorithms, we compared them with leading Bayesian methods on these data sets.
+We apply our proposed BD-MPL and RJ-MPL algorithms to two real-world data sets: a medium-scale data set (with 100 variables) in Section \ref{subsec:mediumdata} and a large-scale data set (with 623 variables) in Section \ref{subsec:large-scale data}.
+We report results from the BD-MPL algorithm, as both algorithms target the same pseudo-posterior distribution and produce virtually identical outputs when run for a sufficient number of iterations.
+For both datasets, our approach provides point estimates of the conditional dependence structure.
+Moreover, we illustrate how the method facilitates uncertainty quantification over graph structures and key graph characteristics, extending beyond traditional point estimation.